igor-dulger/consensys-final-project/README.md

 A very convenient and useful tool (It isn't advertisement, but it took 10-20 minutes to upload my code and got result)

+- When a buyer buys a product shop doesn't store this information in its storage, this info will be stored in logs and seller show gather it and store off chain.
+I selected this approach for simplicity.

 ## Dependencies
 + nodejs version 7.6 or higher